v-scornell/MD-100T00-Windows10/Instructions/Labs/0901-Monitoring Events using Event Viewer.md

-# Practice Lab: Monitoring Events
+# Practice Lab: Monitoring Events using Event Viewer

 ## Summary

-In this lab, you will learn how to manage Windows 10 event logs and configure Event log subscriptions.
+In this lab, you manage Windows event logs and configure Event log subscriptions.

-## Exercise 1: Manage Windows 10 Event Logs
+## Exercise 1: Manage Windows Event Logs

 ### Scenario

-You need to perform maintenance tasks on the Event logs for SEA-CL1.
-You will first review the event log entries for the Application, Security, and System logs.
+You need to identify and review any system errors reported on SEA-CL1.
+You will use Event Viewer to review the event log entries for the Application, Security, and System logs, and filter out the Warning and Error events.
 You will then configure the Maximum log size for the Application and System event logs.
 Finally, you will configure the Security event log to Archive the log when full and do not overwrite events.

 ### Task 1: Review Event Log entries